adrazen/cs140e-final-project/labs/4-uart/POSTLAB.md

 ##### 1. Importance of device memory barriers (i.e. `dev_barrier()`)
 Your `uart_init` function is no small piece of code.
 At this point, we are working with multiple devices in a single function, accessing various memory spaces.
-For example, you set the alternate function on the GPIO tx/rx pins by writing to the GPFSELn register (1st peripheral device: GPIO), then on the Pi (2nd device) itself, you accessed the `AUXENB` register to enable another peripheral, the mini-UART (3rd device).
+For example, you set the alternate function on the GPIO tx/rx pins by writing to the `GPFSELn` function select register (1st peripheral device: GPIO), then on the Pi (2nd device) itself, you accessed the `AUXENB` register to enable another peripheral, the mini-UART (3rd device).
 Between all of these various memory access steps, it's important to set up **memory barriers**, ensuring that instructions